vadimv/server-components/README.md

 ### Routing

-An initial HTML generation consists of two phases:
+A page's initial HTML generation consists of two phases:
-- routing an incoming HTTP request and/or URL paths resulting in setup of the page's components state objects
+- routing an incoming HTTP request and/or URL paths results in the page's components state
-- rendering these state objects and the components' views to the result HTML markup
+- rendering these state objects by the components' views generates HTML markup

 To define a routing of an incoming request, create a ``Routing`` object for components and/or provide it as an application's constructor parameter: